 Are you looking for a graduate degree that you can tailor to your interests or your career goals?
-If so, the Master of Arts with a Major in Integrative Studies might be for you.
+If so, the Master of Arts in Integrative Studies might be for you.

-The Master of Arts with a Major in Integrative Studies, a new graduate program offered by OU Extended Campus, was created to pave a way for students to study the things they are most passionate about.
+The Master of Arts in Integrative Studies, a new graduate program offered by OU Extended Campus, was created to pave a way for students to study the things they are most passionate about.
 By educating students to be fluent in more than one skill set, the program sets them up for success by making them marketable in a number of career fields.
-Students in the program can choose from four tracks: Diversity, Interdisciplinary Research Methods, Volunteerism and Social Entrepreneurship, or Self-Design.*
+Students in the program can choose from three tracks: Diversity, Interdisciplinary Research Methods, or Self-Design.*

 “Working with their advisors, students can choose the track that’s most appealing to them.
 The opportunity to complete the program online allows students to keep their jobs and get a degree that’s not widely offered.” - Steve Gullberg